ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

   ];
   ```

-  ?> The `keypoints3D` array contains the 3D coordinates of the keypoints, with the `z` property representing the depth of each keypoint.
-The 2D `keypoints` still include z-coordinates to provide additional depth information.
-This helps in understanding the relative positioning of body parts, enhancing the accuracy of applications that primarily work with 2D data.
+  ?> The `keypoints3D` array and `keypoint3D` property contain the 3D coordinates of the keypoints.
+The x, y, and z represent absolute distance in meters in a 2 x 2 x 2 meter cubic space.
+The range for each axis goes from -1 to 1 (therefore 2m total delta).
+The z is always perpendicular to the xy plane that passes the center of the hip, so the coordinate for the hip center is (0, 0, 0).

 ---